When is The Masked Singer on TV? Judges, host and celebrity theories

 It’s one of the most highly anticipated shows of 2020, and now, we finally have a launch date.

-The Masked Singer launches with a double-bill, with six of our 12 singers performing on Saturday 4th January and the remaining six performing Sunday 5th January on ITV.
-The shows will feed into The Voice and Dancing on Ice.
+The Masked Singer launched with a double-bill weekend, with six of our 12 singers performing on Saturday 4th January and the remaining six performing Sunday 5th January at 8pm on ITV.
+The shows will be before The Voice on Saturday and after Dancing on Ice on Sunday .

 Who are the judges on The Masked Singer?